III Publishing

 Conclusion

-The God of the Bible strangely told Jews "though shall not kill" not long before he issued the order "kill them all."
+The God of the Bible strangely told Jews "thou shall not kill" not long before he issued the order "kill them all."
 He has a long track record of killing children or women, or pregnant women, so presumably He does not care about killing fetuses.
 In the New Testament, He, or at least Jesus, recommends against sex and pregnancy.
 Christian women should not have children, as it shows they are sinners who are not eligible for heaven or the resurrection of the dead.
 Abortions are okay, despite the misinterpretation of the Bible by right-wing Christian preachers.

 In contrast to the Biblical view, in my opinion killing men, women and children is not okay, no matter what religion or ethical system you subscribe to.
 But I have no ethical problem with inducing a miscarriage or performing an abortion.